This tool gives you a graphical interface to modify behaviours and other attributes in Alien: Isolation.

 - In Brainiac Designer, press "New".
 Enter the workspace name as "Alien Isolation" or something else memorable.

 - Your "Behaviour Folder" and "Default Export Folder" need to be set.
 Click browse next to both input boxes and navigate to your Alien: Isolation directory and go to "DATA", "MODTOOLS", "BEHAVIOUR_TREES".

 - Click "Done".
 Now, select your "Alien Isolation" project (or whatever you named it) in the dropdown that appears.

 - Select "Open Workspace".

-- In the left-hand pane you can now see all behaviour scripts under the "Behaviours" category, and all node groups under each "NodeGroup" category.
+- In the left-hand pane you can now see all behaviour trees under the "Behaviours" category, and all available node groups under each "NodeGroup" category.
 Take some time to browse through all of the behaviours and check out how many nodes are available to use!